Surgical FAQ's

 What You Need to Know Before Your Pet's Upcoming Surgery

-We offer two different options for pre- anesthetic blood work.
-Arden Animal Hospital has the ability to run blood tests with our "in- house" laboratory, which gives us results within a few minutes and can be done the day of the procedure.
-Although our in- house laboratory option is very convenient, many times our doctors prefer a more comprehensive blood panel, which requires us to send samples to an outside laboratory and can take up to a day to get results.
+We offer two different options for pre-anesthetic blood work.
+Arden Animal Hospital can run blood tests with our "in-house" laboratory, which gives us results within a few minutes and can be done the day of the procedure.
+Although our in-house laboratory option is very convenient, many times our doctors prefer a more comprehensive blood panel, which requires us to send samples to an outside laboratory and can take up to a day to get results.

-It is important that your pets has an empty stomach the day of the surgery reduce the risk of vomiting during and after anesthesia.
+Your pets must have an empty stomach on the day of surgery to minimize the risk of vomiting during and after anesthesia.
 Our veterinarians ask that you withhold food after 10 pm on the night before the surgery and that you don't feed your pet the morning of the surgery.
 A small amount of water can be left out for your pet throughout the night before the surgery, but we ask that you take the water away first thing in the morning.

 For most surgeries, our veterinarians use sutures that dissolve under the skin.
 These sutures will dissolve on their own and do not need to be removed (they can sometimes take 4-6 months to completely dissolve).
-There are times where our doctors do not use sutures that dissolve and in those cases the sutures will need to be removed 10-14 days after surgery.
+There are times when our doctors do not use sutures that dissolve, and in those cases, the sutures will need to be removed 10-14 days after surgery.

-Regardless of which type of suture is used, it is important to keep an eye on the incision area for redness, swelling or discharge.
-You will need to insure that your pet does not lick or chew at the incision and because pets often like to do this, our veterinarians recommend using an elizabethan collar after most surgeries.
-You will also need to limit your pet's activity level for up to two weeks after surgery and it is recommended that no bathes be given for atleast 10 days after surgery.
+Regardless of which type of suture is used, it is important to keep an eye on the incision area for redness, swelling, or discharge.
+You will need to ensure that your pet does not lick or chew at the incision, and because pets often like to do this, our veterinarians recommend using an Elizabethan collar after most surgeries.
+You will also need to limit your pet's activity level for up to two weeks after surgery, and it is recommended that no baths be given for at least 10 days after surgery.

 For dogs, we may recommend an oral anti-inflammatory the day after surgery and for several days after to lessen the discomfort and swelling.
 The cost of the medication varies, depending on the size of your dog.

 Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 We may administer a pain injection prior to surgery.
-After surgery, pain medication is given on a case by case basis.
-Any animal who appears painful will receive additional pain medication
+After surgery, pain medication is given on a case-by-case basis.
+Any animal that appears painful will receive additional pain medication.

-While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as nail trims, ear cleaning, implanting an identification microchip or maybe even a minor dentistry.
+While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as nail trims, ear cleaning, implanting an identification microchip, or even minor dentistry.
 If you would like an estimate for these extra services, be sure to talk with our staff when scheduling your procedure.